jamm1985/seismo-performer/README.md

 ### Input file
-`input_file` contains archive filenames (recommended channel order: `N, E, Z`) separated by a whitespace and daily archive groups separated by newlines.
+`input_file` contains archive filenames (recommended channel order: `N, E, Z`) separated by a whitespace.
+Every new archive group should be separated by a newline.

 `input_file` example: